 - Returns – customers are expecting a consistent experience in every interaction they have with a brand, and as a result, retailers are starting to turn their attention towards improving returns.
 Have you re-evaluated returns lately to see where you might be able to improve the experience to delight customers?

 These are all important components to ensuring a consistent experience that delights shoppers at every turn.
-And they’re all things that Tacit Knowledge, and Newgistics, have decades of experience helping retailers manage.
+And they’re all things that Newgistics has decades of experience helping retailers manage.
 To learn more about how Newgistics can help retailers during peak seasons, visit www.newgistics.com.